Lyce24/SnakeGame/README.md

 These codes are provided by my professor.
 We were supposed to create a game based on the frames and codes given.
 It contains the main structures of the world of the game, i.e the interface and the rule of the game we wanted to create.
 And the class, Agent, is the thing that we can control or interact in the game.
 In the game Snake, the Agent would be the snake.

 # Geometry
 These codes are provided as well.
-It allows use to create any shape we want in the game by using the geometry in 2D.
+It allows us to create any shape we want in the game by using the geometry in 2D.